OpsiPackages/documentation/NewPackages-HOWTO/Makefile-HOWTO.md

 This document will be used to explain what the various sections of a Makefile will have to look like, depending on the OPSI-package type.

-This is the absolute minimum required in the header section:
+The following is the absolute minimum required in the header section:

     # HEADER
     OPSI_PACKAGE_NAME    = foobar.op